 Snow Bunting, female in breeding plumage.
 (St. Paul Island, Alaska; May 25, 2015.) © Nigel Voaden

-Female in breeding plumage resembles the male, but with some brown and gray mixed into the white and black of the upperparts, head, wings, and tail.
+Females in breeding plumage resemble males, but with brown and gray spots and streaks mixed into the white and black of the upperparts, head, wings, and tail.

-Males and females in nonbreeding plumage resemble breeding females but have yellow bills and variable rusty or orangish markings on the head, chest, and flanks—the visual impression of these markings is often compared to a toasted marshmallow.
+Males and females in nonbreeding plumage have streaked upperparts, yellow bills, and rusty or orangish markings on the head, chest, and flanks—the visual impression of these markings is often compared to a toasted marshmallow.

 Snow Bunting in pale nonbreeding plumage.
 (Hartford, Ohio; February 18, 2021.) © Brad Imhoff